Viki-coding/Dungarvan-Health-Clinic/README.md

 *   At least one radio button has to be selected
 *   When we click on Submit the user is given some feedback.
-*   Check the external link - CAREDOC - opens in new page Used an apple iPhone 12 mini mobile phone, a  Samsung  Galaxy tablet and MacBook Pro for testing the site on various real screen sizes.
+*   Check the external link - CAREDOC - opens in new page

   BUGS
   Known bugs
   Solved Bugs